This post may contain affiliate links. Please see my disclosure policy.

-Dressed up with a simple chocolate glaze (essentially chocolate ganache), this classic bundt cake makes the ultimate chocolate dessert, because double chocolate is always in style!
+Dressed up with a simple chocolate glaze (essentially chocolate ganache), this classic bundt cake makes the ultimate chocolate dessert.

-Chocolate – This recipe uses a total of 8 ounces semisweet chocolate (2 ounces in the cake and 6 ounces in the glaze).
-Use high quality semisweet chocolate baking bars (like Ghirardelli) and finely chop the chocolate with a serrated knife.
+This recipe uses a total of 8 ounces semisweet chocolate (2 ounces in the cake and 6 ounces in the glaze).
+I use and recommend a high quality semisweet chocolate baking bar like Ghirardelli.
+A serrated knife works well for easy chopping.

-Instant Espresso – Coffee and chocolate are a match made in heaven, and a touch of instant espresso in the batter brings out the chocolate flavor even further (if you’re not a coffee lover, feel free to omit the espresso).
+A touch of instant espresso in the batter brings out the chocolate flavor even further.
+If you’re not a coffee lover, feel free to skip it.

-Glaze Cake – While the glaze is still warm, pour the glaze over the top of the cake in a fluid motion.
+While the glaze is still warm, pour it over the top of the cake in a fluid motion.
 Gently tap the cooling rack a few times to help the glaze drizzle down the sides of the cake.

 Double Chocolate Bundt Cake